Darkness4/blog/web/pages/blog/2026-01-11-distroless-containers/page.md

 Securing third-party software is not a passive task.
 No matter how "distroless" an image is, true security relies on **robust sandboxing and strict runtime monitoring**.
 You cannot scan your way to safety.
 You must build an environment where the program is restricted by design and damage is limited.

+In my opinion, I value trust a lot more than vulnerability scans.
+Better use `docker.io/library/mongodb` over `docker.io/chainguard/mongodb`...